Eco House Designs by Eco Architects

 2. Lowering operating and maintenance costs

 Studies confirm that a building can negatively affect occupants’ physical health (e.g. asthma and respiratory allergies) through poor air quality, extreme temperatures, excess humidity, and insufficient ventilation and psychological health (e.g. depression and stress) through inadequate lighting and acoustics.
-In contrast, a green design may improve a home’s livability and occupants’ well being by offering fresh air, natural light, healthy materials and comfortable temperatures.
+In contrast, a green architect designed house may improve a home’s livability and occupants’ well being by offering fresh air, natural light, healthy materials and comfortable temperatures.

 You can find listed below some of the main benefits that a green house offers: